TurkeyOfficial Name: Republic of Turkey

 Local Laws & Special Circumstances

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy or Consulate immediately.
 See our webpage for further information.
-For more information about the Turkish judicial system go to the Turkish judicial system webpage and for information about legal aid in Turkey go to the legal aid webpage.
+Information on the Turkish judicial system and information about legal aid.

 Penalties for similar offenses in the United States can be more severe overseas.